 - Add each egg one at a time, just before adding the last egg add a spoonful of flour, this helps prevent the cake mix from cuddling.

-- Fold in the flour, spices and almonds, making sure the fruit is well distributed in the mixture.
+- Fold in the flour, spices, almonds and fruit, making sure the fruit is well distributed in the mixture and there are no lumps of flour.

 - Pour into the prepared tin making a slight hollow in the centre of the mixture to allow for rising and encourage a flat cake.